"It's never too late to be what you might have been." ~ George Eliot

 Objective assessments are typically developed by assessment experts and provide a third-party viewpoint.
 Usually, a career coach or assessment expert reviews and interprets the results with the client.

-Subjective assessments tend to be more informal, such as a homework assignment or an exercise that you would do by yourself (questions, journaling, visualization exercises, meditation, and obtaining feedback from others).
+Subjective assessments tend to be more informal, such as a homework assignment or an exercise that you would do by yourself (questions, journalism, visualization exercises, meditation, and obtaining feedback from others).
 This will help you get a clear understanding of what is important to you and to help you envision the future.

 When you step out of the day-to-day grind and slow down and look inside, you begin to get in touch with a part of yourself which can't be tapped during the busy lives we lead.